Written By

 • Hair loss

-Additional research also found links between the use of permanents to curl hair and straighteners during adolescence with a higher risk of premenopausal breast cancer.
-Girls aged 10-13 are particularly at risk because of the potential exposure of breast tissue to the chemicals.
+Additional research found links between adolescent use of permanents to curl hair and straighteners with a higher risk of premenopausal breast cancer.
+Girls ages 10 to 13 are particularly at risk because of the potential exposure of breast tissue to the chemicals.

 Rise in Chemical Hair Straightener Lawsuits

-Women have filed more than 100 chemical hair straightener lawsuits since the 2022 NIH study.
-Daniel Nigh, a product liability expert whose law firm represents plaintiffs in chemical hair straightener lawsuits, told Consumer Notice that he sees a range of times between chemical hair straightener exposure and a cancer diagnosis.
+Since the 2022 National Institutes of Environmental Health Sciences, women have filed a growing number of chemical hair straightener lawsuits.
+Daniel Nigh, a product liability expert whose law firm represents plaintiffs in these lawsuits, told Consumer Notice that he sees a range of times between chemical hair straightener exposure and cancer diagnoses.

-Nigh says that on average, it takes about a decade or more after chemical hair straightener exposure to diagnose cancer.
-That’s especially dangerous when the Sister Study’s researchers said Black girls and women use these harsh and dangerous products more frequently and at earlier ages than other women of other races and ethnicities.
+Nigh says that, on average, it takes a decade or more after chemical hair straightener exposure to diagnose cancer.
+That’s especially dangerous when the Sister Study’s researchers said Black girls and women use these harsh and hazardous products more frequently and at earlier ages than women of other races and ethnicities.

 Quick Fact: